 - Insect resistance: Termites and other problematic insects hate burnt wood.

-If the intended use is to have it outside and exposed to weather (cladding, fences, decking), it should be oiled about every 10-15 years, which is fairly standard for exterior wood treatment.
+If the intended use is to have it outside and exposed to weather (cladding, fences, long-lasting decking), it should be oiled about every 10-15 years, which is fairly standard for exterior wood treatment.
 It will retain its colour better and will remain water-resistant longer if it is well-maintained.

 For interior purposes where it will mostly be seen and not touched, it will require virtually no maintenance.

 When used as furniture, the required maintenance would depend on its use - a coffee table may take more of a beating than other pieces.
 But maintaining oiled wood is pretty simple; it takes little more than a quick hand-sanding if necessary, and wiping on a single coat of oil.

 Shou sugi ban and torrefied wood:

 There is a related wood treatment called torrefied wood or thermo-modified wood, where milled planks are baked in a high-temperature oven.
 Virtually all the moisture is removed during this process, which can change the crystalline structure of cellulose.
 This makes the wood more dimensionally stable and resistant to fungal growth but, at that point, it is less resistant to impacts and abrasions.
 Also, it is the charring of shou-sugi-ban that gives it its protection against UV rays.
 With torrefied wood, some of those advantageous characteristics are lacking; additionally, stains and oils do not adhere to it as well after processing.

 In order to obtain a consistent-looking final finish you need to be very precise.
 The torch needs to be passed at the same speed and held the same distance from the wood to get a uniform burn.
 This can also be done using coals from a fire, but this will likely result in a far more inconsistent final finish.